 Page type

 A page type is an efficient, consistent, and metadata-driven method for Solution Designers to create pages for a solution.
-By using a drag-and-drop interface in OSE, designers can create various pages by adding and organizing the information (i.e. metadata) on the pages to optimize usability for when users start to interact with a solution.
+By using a drag-and-drop interface in OSE, designers can create various pages by adding and organizing the information (i.e. metadata) on the pages to optimize usability for when users interact with a solution.

 Page types leverage standard object operations, which also accelerates the design and development of the solution, eliminating the overhead of complex application logic.